dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 Testing against a real external resource, rather than replacing it with a test double, can involve the following difficulties:

 * In many cases, it isn't possible or practical to test against the actual external resource.
 For example, the application may interact with a service that cannot be easily mocked or tested against.
 For example, mocking may not be possible because of rate limiting, or the lack of a testing environment.
 * Even when it's possible to involve the real external resource, testing external resources may be prohibitively slow.
 Running many tests against a cloud service may take too long.
-Testing should be part of the developer's everyday workflow, so it's important that tests run quickly.
+Testing should be part of the workflow when code changes, so it's important that tests run quickly and can be run frequently.
 * Executing tests against an external resource may involve isolation issues, where tests interfere with one another.
 For example, multiple tests running in parallel against a database may modify data and cause each other to fail in various ways.
 Using a test double avoids interference, each test:

   * Runs against its own, in-memory resource.